getcarina/getcarina.com/_posts/2016-03-10-fastest-test-drive-of-docker-ucp.md

 author: Jesse Noller <jesse.noller@rackspace.com>
 published: true
 excerpt: >
-  Want to take Docker Universal Control plane for a test drive in under two minutes?
+  Want to take Docker Universal Control Plane (UCP) for a test drive in under two minutes?
 We have you covered.
 Carina could be the fastest way for you to experiment with the new management GUI from Docker.
 categories: